 Is Riverview the right fit?

-Riverview School places a great deal of importance on the appropriateness of a candidate’s total application, the number of male and female openings in each grade and dorm, and in ensuring a good fit between the applicant and students who are currently enrolled.
+Riverview School places a great deal of importance on the appropriateness of a candidate’s total application, the number of openings in each grade and dorm, and in ensuring a good fit between the applicant and students who are currently enrolled.

-If your child meets the following criteria, he or she may be a candidate for Riverview:
+If your child meets the following criteria, they may be a candidate for Riverview:

 • Diagnosed language, learning and cognitive disabilities